 - Router Both the ADSL Modem and the Router features are operational.
 In this mode, this device can provide shared Internet Access to all your LAN users.
-Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users. - Modem Only the ADSL Modem component is operational.
+Also, by default, it acts a DHCP Server, providing an IP address and related information to all LAN users. - Modem Only the ADSL Modem component is operational.
 All Router features are disabled.
 This device is "transparent" it does not perform any operations or make any changes to the network traffic passing through it.
-You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.

 This Chapter describes operation while in Modem Mode, also called Bridge Mode.